lospringliu/ssh-key/README.md

 # spectrum-schematics-cluster

-IBM schematics is a template system based on terraform
+Schematics is a template system for IBM Bluemix based on terraform

 This repository can be cloned or directly used in IBM Bluemix Schematics.
 You simply provide your account info and ssh keys, you can also fine controll with other terraform variables